14 Aug What Trucking Companies Need to Know About Their Insurance

 I see many mid-size fleet trucking companies without even a small excess layer on their auto, and they have 15 units running strong.
-I urge owners to consider getting higher limits than a combined single limit of a $1,000,000.
+I urge owners to consider getting higher limits than a combined single limit of $1,000,000.

 Cyber Liability: Mid-sized to smaller fleets are easy targets considering many are unaware of just how easily their information can be accessed by hackers.
 Cyber breaches happen all the time where personal info (MVR’s, Social Security, customer lists, payment information, and personal information) is hacked.

 No one wants that phone call with their name being listed at the top of a suit because personal info was made public by criminals.
 Or equally as unpleasant, having to pay that ransom from being held hostage.